-- improper collaboration in group work. - copying or using unauthorized aids in tests and examinations.
+- plagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained. - improper collaboration in group work. - copying or using unauthorized aids in tests and examinations.

 AUTHENTICITY/PLAGIARISM DETECTION

 Some courses may use a web-based service (Turnitin.com) to reveal authenticity and ownership of student submitted work.
 For courses using such software, students will be expected to submit their work electronically either directly to Turnitin.com or via an online learning platform (e.g. A2L, etc.) using plagiarism detection (a service supported by Turnitin.com) so it can be checked for academic dishonesty.